-- 1. Confirm eligibility to continue participation. - 2.
-Allocation to randomised treatment: Participants attending visit 4 (these are the participants with a positive result to VISIT 2 (Open Challenge to pHF) will be randomised (see section 8.5). - 3.
-Collect stool samples: These will be collected only where consent has been provided and stored locally until transferred to the central laboratory. - 4.
+- 3. Collect stool samples: These will be collected only where consent has been provided and stored locally until transferred to the central laboratory. - 4.
 Physical Examination, current medical history & vital signs to be assessed prior to OIT schedule: Weight, length, EASI Score & history of wheeze.
 The following will be confirmed to be normal and a statement to this effect recorded in the medical notes: General physical examination with chest auscultation, Peripheral arterial pulse, heart rate, systolic and diastolic blood pressure, respiratory rate, and oxygen saturation. - 5.
-OIT dose escalation schedule: will be conducted as per the trial OIT SOPs.
+OIT dose escalation schedule: will be conducted as per the trial OIT SOP.
 Results of the OIT must be recorded in the participant's medical notes. - 6.
 Prescribe allocated study product for home: Complete study prescription for the pharmacy/unblinded team to dispense an adequate amount of the allocated study product.
 An adequate number of tins should be prescribed to supply the participant with enough formula to last until the next visit (or until further product is received at home if no further OIT visits are required).
-Pharmacy/unblinded team will complete appropriate accountability logs and, if necessary, the Sharp product request form to request further product for home delivery using the appropriate request form. - 7.
-Provide diary and instructions for use: Give participants diary and instructions for filling in. - 8.
-Record AEs: Any AEs occurring from this visit must be recorded in the participant's medical notes and on the AE Log (see section 10).
+Pharmacy/unblinded team will complete appropriate accountability logs and, if necessary, the Sharp product request form to request further product for home delivery using the appropriate request form.